 This program covers the basics of bisexual identity, terminology, population data and trends, the experience of bi+ people in the workplace, and suggestions and best practices for how employers, ERGs and individuals can better welcome bi+ people into their ERGs and their workplace.

-How are people using and experiencing sexual orientation and gender in 2021?
+How are people using and experiencing sexual orientation and gender in 2022?
 And what do you need to know to be culturally competent in this area?
-Bring your questions, and an open mind.
+Bring your questions, your own knowledge and experience, and an open mind.

 Beyond Binaries: Identity and Sexuality

 For a dynamic, interactive, non-traditional experience!